-Below are llisted several programs and loans for businesses located in Cattaraugus County.
-There is a booklet available for downloading in our Downloads section (above).
+Listed below are several programs and loan funds available for businesses in our area.
+There is more information available for downloading in our Downloads section.

-The primary objective of the loan fund is to create opportunity for the establishment and expansion of microenterprise business within Cattaraugus County, to promote employment opportunities for low-to moderate-income County residents, and to preserve and expand the County's tax base.
+The primary objective of the loan fund is to create opportunity for the establishment and expansion of microenterprise business within Cattaraugus County, to promote employment opportunities for low to moderate income County residents, and to preserve and expand the County's tax base.
 Cattaraugus County offers term loans to qualifying businesses located within the County for machinery, equipment, fixed assets, inventory, capital improvement, and/or working capital.
-Contact us for more information by filling out our contact form or call us at (716)938-2311.
+Contact us for more information by filling out our contact form or calling (716)938-2311.

 Southern Tier Enterprise Development Organization (STEDO)

 The STEDO loan program is for businesses in Allegany, Cattaraugus, and Chautauqua Counties.
 The primary purpose of STEDO is to create and/or retain jobs and stimulate development of small to mid-sized businesses within the region.
 STEDO has a strong history of working closely with businesses and lenders to assemble financial packages flexible enough to accommodate the needs of most small business owners.
 STEDO is an equal opportunity provider, employer and lender.
 Discrimination is prohibited by Federal Law.
 Complaints may be filed wih USDA, Director of Civil Rights, 1400 Independence Ave.
-Washington, DC 20250. www.southerntierwest.org/htm/stedo.htm
+Washington, DC 20250. www.southerntierwest.org/html/stedo.html

-The purpose of the County of Cattaraugus Industrial Development Agency (CCIDA)/Capital Resource Corporation (CRC) is to promote, encourage and attract such facilities in order to retain and attract job and business opportunities and economically sound commerce and industry in the various cities, towns and villages located within Cattaraugus County, New York.
+The purpose of the County of Cattaraugus Industrial Development Agency (CCIDA) is to promote, encourage and attract such facilities in order to retain and attract job and business opportunities and economically sound commerce and industry in the various cities, towns and villages located within Cattaraugus County, New York.
 Other IDA benefits include abatements of an assortment of taxes to assist your business development needs.
 This county-wide Industrial Development Agency provides a variety of services to assist in the creation and retention of employment opportunities.
 The CCIDA has authorization over financing options and provides technical assistance to developers, industries, and other economic development organizations. www.investcattaraugus.com/

 City of Olean Community Development

 The City of Olean offers financial assistance to new and existing businesses.
 The Olean Revolving Loan Fund has been designed to assist business development and expansion, to increase employment, and to improve the tax base of the City of Olean by offering low interest financing to existing or new concerns in conjunction with conventional financial institutions, public agency assistance or private equity.
 The department also offers the Downtown Property Improvement Program which is available to businesses within the commercial area of Olean.
 Businesses can apply for up to $30,000, which 20% of the loan amount will be deffered as a loan.
 The proceeds can be used for facade and commercial interior renovation projects. https://www.cityofolean.org/CommDev/programs.html